jin236248/Dash_Embed/README.md

 ## Acknowledgements

-- Embeddings trained from the New York Times corpus.
+- Embeddings trained from the New York Times Annotated Corpus.
 - Built with [Dash](https://dash.plotly.com/) and [Plotly](https://plotly.com/python/).